filecoin-project/venus/CODEWALK.md

 The venus implementations is the result of combined research and development effort.
 The protocol spec and architecture evolved from a prototype, and is the result of iterating towards our goals.
-Go-filecoin is a work in progress.
 We are still working on clarifying the architecture and propagating good patterns throughout the code.
 Please bear with us, and we’d love your help.

-Filecoin borrows a lot from the [IPFS](https://ipfs.io/) project, including some patterns, tooling, and packages.
+Venus borrows a lot from the [IPFS](https://ipfs.io/) project, including some patterns, tooling, and packages.
 Some benefits of this include:

 - the projects encode data in the same way ([IPLD](https://ipld.io/),